 “The first meeting I went to, I just sat in the corner crying and listening to other people talking.
 No-one made me feel I had to speak until I was ready.
 I went to the meetings in Edinburgh for a good few months then I tried to set up something up in my own area.
-I’d done my befriending training, but perhaps it was a bit soon for me to do it on my own back then, but I feel ready to try again now.
+I’d done my Peer Support training, but perhaps it was a bit soon for me to do it on my own back then, but I feel ready to try again now.
 It would be another way to move forward.

 “I also do fundraisers for Held In Our Hearts now and we’ve raised quite a lot.
 We’ve managed to make enough money for a Cold Cot.”